Skip to content

 Here are the steps to do airbrush temporary tattoos:

-1. Set up your equipment: Make sure you have all of your airbrushing equipment properly set up.
-Gather the different colors you'll need and have them ready to access.
+1. Set up your equipment: Make sure all of your airbrushing equipment is properly assembled.
 If you're using a siphon type or zero-g style airbrush, make sure you have pre-filled the containers.
 Attach the hoses to their airbrushes and test each airbrush to make sure they work and have some extra ready to go in case some clog.
-Have some towels ready and cleaning fluid like 99% alcohol or water, depending on the type of paint you use, to clean and flush your airbrush in between colors if you are using top-fed or gravity/side-fed airbrushes.
-Have all of your stencils organized and easy to access, along with some towels and an alcohol spray to help you clean them between customers.
-Place a design board nearby if you use one and make sure your compressor is plugged in or hooked to its CO2 tank.
+If you’re using a design board, place it nearby, and make sure your compressor is plugged in or hooked to its CO2 tank.

 Airbrush Setup